 There is an adapted version too with sentence frames and simplified writing prompts, which may be more well suited for beginning writers.

 After reading aloud both of my first day of school books, here is a special way to extend student learning even further.
 I will be offering virtual author visits for the 2021-2022 school year!
 I would love to meet personally with your class, and talk all about the writing process and class community.
 Dates will be opening up soon!
 You can find out more details about author visits by clicking here.

 Where can I get the book?

-If you would like to add A Letter From Your Teacher to your collection of first day of school books, the paperback and eBook are both now available on Amazon!
-Hardcovers will also be available on Amazon later this summer, and are currently in stock at a discounted rate directly through my website.
+If you would like to add A Letter From Your Teacher to your collection of first day of school books, is is now available on Amazon!
+It is also in stock at a discounted rate directly through my website.
 If you are wanting to order direct, you can click here to order your hardcover copy.